-If the family status is given, then the expats can personally sponsor their immediate family memebers to join them in Qatar.
-Every member of the family, including infants should have an individual RP, to live in Qatar.
+If the family status is given, then the expats can personally sponsor their immediate family members to join them in Qatar.
+Every member of the family, including infants, should have an individual RP, to live in Qatar.

-But if women on sponsored visa, plan to take up some job, it will do them good to have all their relevant education and marriage certificates attested.
+But if women on sponsored visas, plan to take up some job, it will do them good to have all their relevant education and marriage certificates attested.
 This is one of the requirements here, for most employment opportunities.

-And rather than sending the certificates back to your home place for attestation, its a lot better to get them done before relocating.
+And rather than sending the certificates back to your home place for attestation, it’s a lot better to get them done before relocating.
 (Indians requiring more details on attestation please look up this quora post)

 Sunday is the beginning of the week.
-So week days are from Sunday to Thursday, with 8 hours working schedule.
+So weekdays are from Sunday to Thursday, with 8 hours working schedule.
 Friday and Saturday are weekends.
 During the fasting month of Ramadan, working hours are reduced to 5/6 hours for people in the public/private sectors respectively.

 Apart from this annual/biennial paid vacations ranging from 20 – 35 days are provided to employees by most companies, depending on the grade.
-Quite a few companies, provide to and fro air tickets to self, or self and family to the home city, during such vacations.
+Quite a few companies provide to and fro air tickets to self, or self and family to the home city, during such vacations.

 Other than this, schools are closed during July and August for summer.
-A fortnight in the month of December after Qatar National day, is winter vacation.
-Casual leave, medical leave etc available for employees, is covered by the rules of the concerned company.
+A fortnight in the month of December after Qatar National Day is winter vacation.
+Casual leave, medical leave, etc available for employees, is covered by the rules of the concerned company.

 The greatest advantage of being in a place like Qatar is that you can find everything from around the world.
 There are supermarkets and hypermarkets that cater to the needs of specific communities, as well as ones like Lulu which normally have everything.

-For Non-vegetarians a wide range of products are available from fishes to poultry, mutton and beef.
-All the supermarkets have a section devoted to non – vegetarian where you can find all sorts of fish.
+For Non-vegetarians a wide range of products are available from fish to poultry, mutton, and beef.
+All the supermarkets have a section devoted to non-vegetarians where you can find all sorts of fish.

 You can get them cut into steaks, or de-skin them and make them into fillets.
 Hamour is a very famous tasty fish here and its price ranges from QR 40 to QR 90 per kg.

-Other fishes available are Tuna, Salmon, Butterfish, Sherry, Sardines, Mackeral, Barakuda, Shark, King fish, Pomfret etc. You can also get Shell fish, crab, prawns, lobsters, and squids.
+Other fishes available are Tuna, Salmon, Butterfish, Sherry, Sardines, Mackeral, Barakuda, Shark, Kingfish, Pomfret, etc. You can also get Shellfish, crab, prawns, lobsters, and squids.

 2)Water and electricity